 Support URL - A URL where the user can receive support for the asset (ie: FAQ's, Forums, Contacts etc...)

 Marketing URL - A URL where the user can get further information about the asset and the publisher, as well as see videos, screenshots and any other related marketing material.

 Finally, you will be required to supply a number of images to properly market your assets on Marketplace.
 An icon (200x200 PNG) and a feature graphic (1140x360 PNG), then at least one screenshot (which should be PNG but can be authored with the following sizes: 1280×720, 1366×768, 1600×900 or 1920×1080), and finally you have the option of adding in a video from either YouTube or Vimeo.

 With all these details filled out, you can now click on "Save", which will take you back to the Assets section of the publisher dashboard.
 You should now see that your assets are listed and you are ready to upload the package and publish.

-Setting up a Service Listing is slightly different to setting up an asset listing, and you can find full details from the follwoing page:
+Setting up a Service Listing is slightly different from setting up an asset listing, and you can find full details from the following page: